 Also known as bushy beardgreass, this is an attractive ornamental grass for areas that have damp to wet ground.
 Adding fall and winter color and interest, Glomeratus beardgrass, brightens areas that have gone drab with colder seasons.
 Showy copper-orange stems and plumes are long lasting, persisting through cold temperatures when adequate water is supplied.

-Flattened blue stems, reaching 18 inches to five feet (.45 to 1.5 m.), display willowy plumes growing from the top third in late summer.
+Flattened blue stems, reaching 18 inches to 5 feet (46 cm. to 1.5 m.), display willowy plumes growing from the top third in late summer.
 Its narrow leaves are attached to sheaths that wrap around the stems.
 These leaves are bluish green before colder temperatures promote color change.

 Growing Bushy Beardgrass

 Start it from seed, planted lightly in the back of a prepared bed.
 Just one plant can release enough seeds for an entire border, although it is unlikely seeds will fall into the proper formation.
 When planting from seed, do so when ground is no longer frozen in spring and after the date of the last projected frost.